openaustralia/morph/app/views/documentation/tutorial.md

 ```

 You can use the `inner_text()` method
-to help work out if we’ve targeted the element we’re looking for,
+to help work out if we’ve targeted the element we’re looking for:
 the first bill in the table.

 ```